-6.21 The Minimum Requisite Benefit Index as at 30 June 2023 is:
+6.21 The Minimum Requisite Benefit Index as at 30 June 2024 is:

-MRBI as at 30 June 2023
+MRBI as at 30 June 2024

-Defined Benefit plan assets (\$m) \$2,163.9
+Defined Benefit plan assets (\$m) \$2,139.7

 Minimum Requisite Benefits (\$m)

-Active Members \$542.2
+Active Members \$503.2

-Life-time Pensioners \$437.9
+Life-time Pensioners \$444.7

-Fixed term Pensioners \$0.7
+Fixed term Pensioners \$0.5

-Deferred beneficiaries \$289.5
+Deferred beneficiaries \$273.8

-Total Minimum Requisite Benefits \$1,270.3
+Total Minimum Requisite Benefits \$1,222.3

-Minimum Requisite Benefit Index 170.3%
+Minimum Requisite Benefit Index 175.1%

-- 6.22 As at 30 June 2023 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 170.3%.
-This is a material improvement from the MRBI of 140.8% reported at the 30 June 2022 investigation and is due to a once off increase of 28% reflecting the MRB valuation method change as reported in 6.19 (b), with the remaining MRBI improvement due to similar reasons to the increase in VBI described above. - 6.23 In accordance with the legal advice from DLA Piper, this ratio has been calculated including the pension MRBs and the deferred MRBs in the total of MRBs (rather than a deduction from the market value of assets). - 6.24 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
+- 6.22 As at 30 June 2024 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 175.1%.
+This is an improvement from the MRBI of 170.3% reported at the 30 June 2023 investigation and is mainly due to the better than expected real investment return during the year. - 6.23 In accordance with the legal advice received by the Trustee, this ratio has been calculated including the pension MRBs and the deferred MRBs in the total of MRBs (rather than a deduction from the market value of assets). - 6.24 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
 If this occurs the Trustee must take certain steps to restore solvency.
 The Trustee needs to continue to monitor the "Notifiable Events" defined in the Funding and Solvency Certificate to identify if the Fund is at risk of becoming, or becomes, Technically Insolvent so appropriate action can be taken.